tugn0x/Talaria/README.md

 The frontend don't need any configuration; it's based on a nodejs container running the application by command `npm start` as the container starts

-To update packages, run these from `frontend` container:
+To download all packages the 1st time, run these from `frontend` container:
 ```bash
 npm install
 ```